-Wool is one of the protein fibers which find its application in many fashion apparels.
+Wool is one of the protein fibers which find its application in many fashion products.
 Wool has excellent heat retention and moisture absorbance properties.
 Apart from this, other fibers like angora and pashmina do possess similar properties of wool fiber but outperform wool in terms of its surface properties.
 However, angora fibers are finer than wool and are used in making high quality yarns for hosiery and knitting garments.
 Pashmina is one of the well-known highest grade of animal fibers.
 Pashmina provides excellent warmth characteristics and is used to make clothing which is used in frigid conditions.
 Scanning electron microscopy is one of microscopy techniques used for investigation surface and morphological structure of fibers.
-Scanning electron micrographs (Wortmann.F.J & Augustin.P, 2004), when coupled with digital imaging techniques will be able to give quantitative values of cuticle scale parameters like scale height, scale length, scale edge angle.
+Scanning electron micrographs [1], when coupled with digital imaging techniques will be able to give quantitative values of cuticle scale parameters like scale height, scale length, scale edge angle.
 Qualitative study and molecular structure analysis using Fourier transform infrared transmission spectra gives complete information on the presence of functional groups and its contribution to fiber properties.
-Quantitative study using Fourier transform infrared absorbance spectra data (Carrillo, Colom, Sunol.J.J, Saurina.J, 2004), throws light on the amount of light absorbed by the molecules present in the fiber.
+Quantitative study using Fourier transform infrared absorbance spectra data [2], throws light on the amount of light absorbed by the molecules present in the fiber.
 In this study field emission scanning electron microscopy is used for capturing the micrographs at different magnification for merino wool, angora and pashmina fibres.
-Perkin Elmer Fourier transform infra-red spectra are used for qualitative and quantitative analysis of these which include molecular structure and distribution of functional groups in protein fibres used in this study.
+Perkin Elmer Fourier transform infra-red spectra are used for qualitative and quantitative analysis of these which include molecular structure and distribution of functional groups in protein fibres used in this study [3].